 Sewer vents are a hit and miss problem among plumbers and drain cleaning services.
-For one, a pipe occluded with root intrusion or build up is a pipe with no vent line.
-This pipe may not be completely filled side-t0-side and top – to – bottom.
-However, the usual volume of water will fill the void and thus cut off the flow of air.
+For one, an occluded pipe cuts off the flow of air from the roof vent when water is inundating the sewer line.
 So, even if the pipe occlusion is in the drain arm, the ventilation will be a problem.
-Therefore, the problem does not necessarily get solved through the roof vent.
-This is, of course due to the “drain arm” or the drain line being clogged (occluded, meaning, there is no vent line above the water).
+However, the problem does not necessarily get solved through the roof vent.

 Animals, such as birds and squirrels will make their nest in a sewer vent, penetrating the roof.
 Sewer vents are appealing as shelter due to heat which will rise through the sewer vent and almost come forcefully as heat rises in a cold environment.

 Covering roof vents only makes the roof vent more appealing to the animal, now, due to the fact it is now acting as a shelter with heat.
 So, what can we do?
 Do we roll the dice and accept the possibility of an animal finding its' way to the roof vent, choking off air flow to the sewer with a nest?